Strypercritical/Gif-Commands/README.md

 **Gifbot Hitcounter Commands**

-__These commands appear in the hitbox TV screen on the lower right so don't use them unless it's already on screen__:
+__These commands appear in the hitbox TV screen on the lower right so it's weird to use them unless it's present__:

 ```diff